toolisticon/aptk/README.md

     }

 # Projects using this toolkit library

 - [bean-builder](https://github.com/toolisticon/bean-builder) : An annotation processor to generate fluent instance builder classes for bean classes
 - [SPIAP](https://github.com/toolisticon/SPI-Annotation-Processor) : An annotation processor that helps you to generate SPI configuration files and service locator classes

+# Useful links

+## Compile time testing of annotation processors

+- [toolisticon compile-testing](https://github.com/toolisticon/compile-testing) : A simple compile testing framework that allows you to test annotation processors.
+It is used in this project as well.
+- [google compile-testing](https://github.com/google/compile-testing) : Another compile testing framework which was used in the past by this framework.
+It has some flaws like missing compatibility with different Java versions, is binding a lot of common 3rd party libraries, and has almost no documentation

 # Contributing